-All Pension Fund Committee and Board members (including substitutes) to whom this policy applies are expected to continually demonstrate their own personal commitment to training to ensure they have the necessary skills required to support them in their decision-making role.
+All Pension Fund Committee and Board members (including substitutes) to whom this policy applies are expected to continually demonstrate their own personal commitment to training.
+It's important that members commit to participating in appropriate training events to ensure they have the necessary skills required to support them in their decision making role.